RowenNaidoo/online-store/README.md

 ## Assumptions

+1. The products api returns a small dataset so the results are rendered as is.
+No paging option was available, usually with big datasets the results would be paged for performance.
-1. No UI designs were provided so the best was done with the time allowed with regards to making it functional and providing a good user experience.
+2. No UI designs were provided so the best was done with the time allowed with regards to making it functional and providing a good user experience.
-2. No details were provided regarding the input object for the checkout api so i was not sure whether to submit the summarized cart items or the cart as it was so the latter was done.
+3. No details were provided regarding the input object for the checkout api so i was not sure whether to submit the summarized cart items or the cart as it was so the latter was done.

 ## Given more time I would